About This Guide

 Locations – The specific sites where work is performed.
 Customers can have multiple locations.

-Jobs – The work being done at a location, whether ongoing, project-based, or work order jobs.
+Jobs – The work or contract being done at a location, whether ongoing, project-based, or work order jobs.

 This structured approach tracks hours and labor costs per job and location, providing valuable insights for business owners.
 Reports automatically total hours and costs by customer, location, and job—no more spreadsheet headaches!